 For buyers:

-- You must register the following vessels with the CPW: all sail-powered and motor-powered boats.
-Exceptions include canoes, kayaks, and boats registered in other states using Colorado’s waters for less than 60 days.
+- You must register all sail-powered and motor-powered boats with the CPW.
+Exceptions include canoes, kayaks, and ships registered in other states that have been using Colorado’s waters for less than 60 days.

-- You may use a bill of sale to temporarily register your vessel until you can register it with the CPW permanently.
-You can only do this for a period of 30 days.
+- You may use a bill of sale to temporarily register your vessel until you can permanently register it with the CPW.
+You can only do this for 30 days.

 - You will be given a Colorado registration number but no decals.
 You can attach the number or paint it on your vessel on each side of the bow.
 It should be in a contrasting tone so it is always visible.